 - Adaptive MFA: AI determines the risk in real-time based on device posture, location, user behavior, and session context.
 Low-risk operations remain smooth, whereas high-risk operations require step-up authentication.

-- Passwordless Experience: AI uses biometrics, secure authenticators to evaluate trust, there is no need to rely solely on passwords that can be reused.
+- Passwordless Experience: AI uses biometrics and secure authenticators to assess trust, eliminating the need for passwords that can be hacked, reused or stolen.

 - Continuous Session Monitoring: AI keeps an eye on the behavior even after the login to detect any anomalies and thus, allows the system to challenge, ask for re-authentication, or terminate the suspicious session.